 I’m from the U.K. Brits typically only eat turkeys on Christmas Day.
 Similarly, turkey popularity skyrockets across the pond every fourth Thursday of November when Thanksgiving rolls around.

-4.8 Million Ducks Are Produced in China; Hence They Are the Most Popular Meat in China and the Seventh Most Popular Meat in the World (Helgi Library)
+5,962,500 tonnes of ducks were produced in China; Hence, They Are the Most Popular Meat in China and the Seventh Most Popular Meat in the World (Helgi Library)

 We all know that China has the world’s largest population, and China’s 1.4 billion people seem to love duck meat.
-Over the years, the amount of tons of duck meat China produces has shot up, and in 2021, it reached an all-time high of 4,823,000.
+Over the years, the amount of tons of duck meat China produces has shot up.

-95.8% of all water buffalos live in Asia, so it probably comes as no surprise that Science Direct has stated that buffalo meat is a popular choice in many Asian countries.
+95.8% of all water buffaloes live in Asia, so it probably comes as no surprise that Stakeholder Foods has stated that buffalo meat is a popular choice in many Asian countries.

 It’s so popular that Asia has put buffalo meat in the eighth spot for the most consumed animal meat worldwide.
 This is because Buffalo produces a lot of meat and is a vital source of protein.
 That’s mostly true in countries where nutritional imbalances are common.